eModbus/eModbus/README.md

 ![ModbusUnified](https://github.com/ESP32ModbusUnified/ModbusUnified/workflows/Building/badge.svg)

-This is a library to provide Modbus client (formerly known as master) and server (formerly slave) functionalities for both Modbus RTU and TCP protocols.
+This is a library to provide Modbus client (formerly known as master), server (formerly slave) and bridge/gateway functionalities for both Modbus RTU and TCP protocols.

 Modbus communication is done in separate tasks, so Modbus requests and responses are non-blocking.
 Callbacks are provided to prepare or receive the responses asynchronously.

 Key features:
 - for use in the Arduino framework
 - non blocking / asynchronous API
-- server and client modes
+- server, client and bridge modes
-- TCP and RTU interfaces
+- TCP (Ethernet, WiFi and Async) and RTU interfaces
-- all common function codes and user-defined
+- all common and user-defined function codes

 This has been developed by enthusiasts.
 While we do our utmost best to make robust software, do not expect any bullet-proof, industry deployable, guaranteed software. **See the license** to learn about liabilities etc.